Kmeakin/walrus-report/src/20-reference.md

 more appropriate name would be *algebraic data type*, as they are known in functional programming.
 However, Walrus inherits the `enum` name from Rust, which chose the name `enum` as it would be more familiar to C programmers.
-Walrus' enums are capable of representing one of several different structs (called *variants* when in the context of an enum) at once:
+Walrus' enums are capable of representing one of several different collections of fields, called *variants*, at once:
 ```rust
 enum IntOrFloat {
     Int{x: Int},